fierval/caffe-win-vs12/README.md

 Please let me know if you found issues.

-Thanks @happynear and NIU ZHIHENG (https://github.com/niuzhiheng/caffe) for contribution caffe on windows.
+Thanks @happynear and NIU ZHIHENG (https://github.com/niuzhiheng/caffe) for their contributions to caffe on windows.